AnnieDavies/Mapping_BMI/README.md

 ## 2_CreatePlottingVectors.R
 An R file to read in the results from 1_GenerateMappedData.R and create vectors of results for plotting.
 Results of this code are saved in the folder PlottingData.

+## 3_SimulationStudy.R
+An example of an R code to perform a simulation study of the mapping methods (with SD=1 for zBMI and SD=3.5 for BMI).